DianaArduinna/DianaArduinna/README.md

 ### Hi there 👋
 ### My name's Diana Jimenez Mora

 Welcome to my GitHub!
 I'm Diana, I was an English Teacher, but now I work as a Test Automation Engineer.
-I've learned to code through self-study and a Bootcamp at Edutecno, Talento Digital para Chile.
+I've learned to code through self-study and at a FullStack Java Bootcamp thanks to the scholarship granted by Talento Digital Chile.
 I'm always looking for new tutorials and documentation.

 ### What I am up to
 <img align="right" alt="GIF" src="https://miro.medium.com/max/700/0*K2WLMTExLyida7OR.gif" width="500" height="320" />